-If you are suffering with hypertension it is of vital importance to have your doctor order the following labs: Erythrocyte and whole blood toxic element levels and/or a 24 hour toxic metal urine tests using a challenging chelating agent like DMSA.
+If you are suffering from hypertension it is of vital importance to have your doctor order the following labs: Erythrocyte and whole blood toxic element levels and/or a 24-hour toxic metal urine tests using a challenging chelating agent like DMSA.
 A finding of high mercury body burden may be the missing piece of the puzzle in reducing high blood pressure.
-It is appropriate to mention that not every case of hypertension is due to heavy metals and a through examination and investigation should be performed to determine the cause of hypertension.
+It is appropriate to mention that not every case of hypertension is due to heavy metals and a thorough examination and investigation should be performed to determine the cause of hypertension.

 If your test reveals high levels of mercury it is important to find a licensed naturopathic doctor or a doctor trained in functional medicine and is able to prescribe an effective protocol to chelate the toxic metal and decrease the load on your body.
 Dr. Soszka performs heavy metal testing and treatment to patients in his clinic.

 Houston MC, Role of mercury toxicity in hypertension, cardiovascular disease, and stroke.J Clin Hypertens (Greenwich).
 2011 Aug;13(8):621-7 PMID:21806773

 This article is compliments of Functional Medicine University.